-Kings Canyon Online Action 1.2 is to provide for professional development for staff.
+There was a material difference between budgeted expenditures and estimated actual expenditures for the following actions: Actions 1.2 and 1.3 is to provide for professional development for staff.
 It has been a challenge to find adequate professional development that address the needs of an online platform.
 There are professional development opportunities available through our online curriculum provider that are included in the initial licensing costs, so by utilizing these opportunities, Kings Canyon Online did not need to use all funds that were budgeted for this action for additional professional development.